 Corn syrup isn't just for cooking—you can paint with it, too!
 Here's a finger painting activity for your preschooler that combines pantry basics like corn syrup and food coloring to create bright, colorful works of art.
+Yes, it’s a little messy but you don’t have to buy fresh paint or worry about ingesting non-edible dyes.
 Help your child practice color recognition as she swirls the paint around the cardboard.
 For a more in-depth color lesson, talk to her about the color wheel and show her how primary colors combine to create other colors.

 What You Do: